Hans Anhalt: Post-war life and exposure

 Anhalt avoided immediate detection after the war.
 He lived a quiet life with his family in Thuringia in East Germany, working as a tractor driver.
-In 1951, officials became aware that Anhalt was possibly former SS member who had worked in Auschwitz.
+In 1951, officials became aware that Anhalt was possibly a former SS member who had worked in Auschwitz.
 However, they did not immediately further investigate the matter.

 In October 1962, the Stasi received a tip-off about Anhalt.
 He had recently started pawning-off the stolen belongings of Auschwitz victims, and his neighbors were confused when he suddenly started making large amounts of money given his job.
 The Stasi started spying on Anhalt, and created a file for him under the nickname "Eichmann".
-On November 8, 1962, they detained him as a suspected war criminal.
+On 8 November 1962 they detained him as a suspected war criminal.
 During questioning the next day, Anhalt admitted to being a guard at Auschwitz, but denied personally committing any atrocities.
 The Stasi searched his house, where they found multiple items stolen from Auschwitz.
 The items included gloves and purses.
 Anhalt signed a typed confession in which he admitted to taking items from Jewish prisoners who had been gassed.

-During an interrogation on August 21, 1963, Anhalt said "During my service in the Auschwitz concentration camp, I did not commit any crimes whatsoever.
+During an interrogation on 21 August 1963, Anhalt said "During my service in the Auschwitz concentration camp, I did not commit any crimes whatsoever.
 At least I don't see the shooting, killing, beating and ill-treating of prisoners in the Auschwitz concentration camp as a crime.
 I simply fulfilled my duty as a National Socialist and sometimes acted out of personal interest to speed up the extermination of the Jews."
-On July 20, 1964, a court in Erfurt found Anhalt guilty of murder and crimes against humanity.
-He was sentenced to life in prison, and died in prison on April 13, 1975.
+On 20 July 1964 a court in Erfurt found Anhalt guilty of murder and crimes against humanity.
+He was sentenced to life in prison, and died there on 13 April 1975.